luxbright-com/agilent_vacuum/README.md

 # Agilent-Vacuum
-A collection of classes for communication with various Agilent Vacuum pump controllers and sensors.
+A collection of classes for communication with various Agilent Vacuum pump controllers.

 This package supports:
 * Agilent TwissTorr 74FS Rack Turbo Pump controller